Financial-Times/o-forms/README.md

 	- `.o-forms__wrapper--error` which becomes `.o-forms-section--error`.
 	- The `oFormsMessage` mixin now only outputs minimal message styles, uses should be replaced with `oFormsSectionFeature`.
 - Messages are now child elements of a section and must not be used independently.
-	- Wrap messages within a form seciton `.o-forms-section` if they are not already.
+	- Wrap messages within a form section `.o-forms-section` if they are not already.
 They should be the first child of the section.
 	- Remove the class `.o-forms__message--error`.
 A message now infers that it is an error message based on its parent section `.o-forms-section--error`.

 ### Other changes